JustinAClarke/TI-Nspire-Quadratic-Equ-ARCHIVED/README.md

-# Quadrattic Equation for the TI-Nspire calculator (ARCHIVED)
+# Quadratic Equation for the TI-Nspire calculator (ARCHIVED)

 ### History